sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 The timers are organized as a tree: a monitored step can call monitored substeps, making it a parent of the substeps.

 Let us take the example of the caduceus demo, located in [*examples/Demos/caduceus.scn*](https://github.com/sofa-framework/sofa/blob/master/examples/Demos/caduceus.scn).
-The following image is the profile of a specific time step, measured in the GUI of runSofa.
+The following image results from the profiling of one time step, measured in the GUI of runSofa.

 ![](https://raw.githubusercontent.com/sofa-framework/doc/master/images/usingSOFA/CaduceusProfiling.png)